Data Centers in Albania

 Albania provides a stable jumping-off point for businesses looking to scale across the Adriatic and Balkan regions.

-Proximity To Key Business Districts: Data centers are primarily located near Tirana, the nation’s economic and political core.
+Proximity To Key Business Districts: Data centers are located near Tirana, the nation’s economic and political core.
 This proximity ensures low-latency access for the financial, government, and telecommunications sectors that drive the local economy.

-Tax Advantage For Data Centers: Enterprises benefit from a predictable fiscal environment that avoids the high overhead found in Western European Tier 1 markets.
+Tax Advantage For Data Centers: Enterprises benefit from a predictable fiscal environment that avoids the high overhead found in Western European markets.
 The standard tax framework provides stability for long-term infrastructure investments without unexpected levies.

 Natural Disaster Risk

-- Earthquake (8.3/10): This is the most significant natural risk, requiring purpose-built seismic structural engineering for any facility as of September 2025.
+- Earthquake (8.3/10): This is the most significant natural risk as of September 2025.
+It requires purpose-built seismic structural engineering for any facility.

-- River Flood (4.6/10): A moderate risk that requires site-specific mitigation and proper drainage management as of September 2025.
+- River Flood (4.6/10): This is a moderate risk as of September 2025.
+It requires site-specific mitigation and proper drainage management.

 Other natural hazards, such as drought and tropical cyclones, are considered minor as of September 2025.